by Bryan Krofchok (updated 25 July 2021)

 No advertising is solicited or included, apart from that which may be found in the jacket or cover blurb of a book.
 I do not sell any of the books listed on this site, or offer appraisals.

-The creator and maintainer of this site strives to ensure that all content is accurate, but can offer no guarantees.
+As the creator and maintainer of this site, I strive to ensure that all content is accurate, but can offer no guarantees.
 Your questions, comments, corrections, and suggestions are always welcome.

 My thanks to everyone who has personally contributed to this site in various ways over the years: Kim Abra, Richard Ashton, Harry L. Barber, Nick Berbiers, Kees Boer, Mark Carey, John Cork, John Cox, Marcelo Dantas, Alex Frazer-Harrison, Anders Frejdh, Radostina Georgieva, Charles Helfenstein, William Herndon, Tim Hodgson, Kimberly Last, Donovan Louis Mayne-Nicholls, Russell MacKenzie, Ian Macklin, Craig Marciniak, Brian Martley, Michael McGinnes & Lesley Botten, Max Mynhier, Yoshi Nakayama, Vlad Pavlov, Joe Payne, David Reinhardt, Panos Sambrakos, Brian Sanders, Steven Savoca, Matt Sherman, Jon Stapinsky, Christian Stevenson, Bill Swan, Jan Urbanek, Michael L. VanBlaricum, Scott D. Ward, Matt West, Dave Williams, Stephen Zamboni, and others I've undoubtedly and inadvertently forgotten.